Last updated on January 18th, 2023 at 01:51 pm

-What is Arbitrage- Definition- In business and trading, one cannot throw free shots around and has to hit the bull’s eye at once, unless they want a chunk of losses their way.
-During World War II, the liberation of Normandy, made end of the bloodshed explicit.
+In business and trading, one cannot throw free shots around and has to hit the bull’s eye at once unless they want a chunk of losses their way.
+During World War II, the liberation of Normandy made the end of the bloodshed explicit.
 Similarly, trading is about investing in places where one is utterly sure about the returns.
-However, trading without any risks in not always available but some forms of arbitrage can allow one to make profits with very limited risks.
-Such is Commodity Arbitrage, which is a purchase of securities or commodities from one market with the purpose of immediate resale on another market in order to profit from a price discrepancy and difference.
-To sum it up, it is a process consisting of simultaneous buying and selling of an asset from different platforms to different arenas, exchanges or locations to cash in on the price difference.
-While investing into this kind of a trade or getting into the same, one has to make sure that the underlying asset that is bought and sold is the same and only the final difference is captured as the net pay-off from arbitrage.
-Also, the difference should not include costs of execution because if not, then initiating the trade would not make much sense after all.
+However, trading without any risks is not always available, but some arbitrage forms can make profits with minimal risks.
+Such is Commodity Arbitrage, which is a purchase of securities or commodities from one market with the purpose of immediate resale on another market to profit from a price discrepancy and difference.
+To sum it up, it consists of simultaneous buying and selling of an asset from different platforms to different arenas, exchanges, or locations to cash in on the price difference.
+While investing in this kind of trade or getting into the same, one has to make sure that the underlying asset that is bought and sold is the same, and only the absolute difference is captured as the net pay-off from arbitrage.
+Also, the difference should not include execution costs because if not, then initiating the trade would not make much sense after all.

 Commodity Arbitrage Strategies

-It is absolutely necessary for an individual performing such trades to employ well planned strategies that would enable profits to be made, that would be in line with his risk profile.
-One of the best ways is to technical analysis, which is a discipline that interprets the movements of the market in order to profit from trading assets.
-Prices are systematically observed to comprehend the market, and increases and decreases in prices are not analysed on the basis of the cause and effect relation, as is done in fundamental analysis, but only for effect.
-Technical analysts seek to observe some typical situations and financial manner on the market that affect asset quotations and that systematically repeat themselves over time, which means analysts presume the existence of trends that are a lagged response of the market prices to the underlying factors governing those prices.
-In such a way, analysts exploit their expectation on prices to buy or sell assets and make profits.
+An individual performing such trades must employ well-planned strategies that would enable profits to be made that would align with his risk profile.
+One of the best ways is technical analysis, a discipline that interprets the market’s movements to profit from trading assets.
+Prices are systematically observed to comprehend the market.
+Increases and decreases in prices are not analyzed based on the cause and effect relation, as is done in fundamental analysis, but only for effect.
+Technical analysts seek to observe some typical situations and financial manner on the market that affect asset quotations and systematically repeat themselves over time, which means analysts presume the existence of trends that are a lagged response of the market prices to the underlying factors governing those prices.
+In such a way, analysts exploit their expectations on prices to buy or sell assets and make profits.
 One of the best strategies is to rely on such presumptions, though not always on point, but pretty reliable.

 Commodity Arbitrage Example